(tickets for Feb 10-11 will now be valid May 26-27)

 A range of interactive immersive media artworks developed/commissioned by The Big Anxiety, presented by the creative teams who will be hosting discussions.

-Edge of the Present – a ‘mixed reality’ (virtual and physical) environment, installed at Gardens Point, designed to cultivate future thinking — with discussion by the creative team, users and researchers testing the use of the platform as a tool for suicide prevention. (add link to page?)
+Edge of the Present – a ‘mixed reality’ (virtual and physical) environment, installed at Gardens Point, designed to cultivate future thinking — with discussion by the creative team, users and researchers testing the use of the platform as a tool for suicide prevention.
+More info here Note, Edge of the Present will be available to the public on Wed 25 May and Sat 28 May.

-Embodimap – VR experience for working with trauma, anxiety or stress — with artists, designers, clinicians, and users on hand to share insights. (add link to page?)
+Embodimap – VR experience for working with trauma, anxiety or stress — with artists, designers, clinicians, and users on hand to share insights.
+More info here

 Waumananyi: The Song on the Wind by Uti Kulintjaku (with fEEL) – an Anangu-led response to the experiences of constraint, entrapment, and depression through the traditional story (or ‘tjukurpa’) of ‘The Man in the Log’.
-Waumananyi is an innovative VR artwork used in remote communities in the APY Land. (add link to page?)
+Waumananyi is an innovative VR artwork used in remote communities in the APY Land.
+More info here

 Parragirls Past, Present – a deeply moving 3D immersive experience, unlocking memories of institutional ‘care’ by former residents’ visions of the Parramatta Girls Home.
-The project will be a catalyst for discussion of art and trauma work. (add link to page?)
+The project will be a catalyst for discussion of art and trauma work.
+More info here

 Other commissioned artworks will be evolving in situ during The Big Reach.